ddhogan/ddhogan.github.io/_posts/2017-09-05-why_am_i_doing_this.markdown

 ---

 In middle school I was so good at this thing that would later be known as googling that I participated in a competitive scavenger hunt called “Cyber S*ur*fari” (I know...)
-You could say I was into computers.
+You could say I was into computers, and in particular the :sparkles:internet:sparkles:.

 *And yet for some reason*, I never even considered taking the elective CS course in high school; it just never felt like a possibility **for me** specifically.
 I believed I lacked a certain innate, prerequisite skill, like maybe being amazing at math (when I was only just ok).
 It seemed like it wasn’t *meant for* someone like me, whatever that was.